nrfconnect/sdk-nrf/include/supl_os_client.rst

    When the modem is enabled, it initiates a TCP socket to connect to the SUPL server.
    In the SUPL session MSC above, the application opens a TCP socket to connect to the Google SUPL server.
 #.
 In order to start a SUPL session, the application must first initialize the SUPL client library.
-   This is done by calling the :cpp:func:`supl_init` function of the SUPL client OS integration library.
+   This is done by calling the :c:func:`supl_init` function of the SUPL client OS integration library.
-   The function sets up the API and the buffers required for initializing the SUPL client library and invokes the :cpp:func:`supl_client_init` function with these parameters.
+   The function sets up the API and the buffers required for initializing the SUPL client library and invokes the :c:func:`supl_client_init` function with these parameters.
 #.
-The application can then begin the SUPL session by calling the :cpp:func:`supl_session` function with a copy of the :cpp:type:`nrf_gnss_agps_data_frame_t` data that was received through the AGPS request event from the GPS module.
+The application can then begin the SUPL session by calling the :c:func:`supl_session` function with a copy of the :cpp:type:`nrf_gnss_agps_data_frame_t` data that was received through the AGPS request event from the GPS module.
    The SUPL client OS integration library generates the following parameters that are necessary for the session:

    * ``supl_session_ctx_t`` structure from the AGPS request event data
    * ``lte_params_t`` structure from the data read from the LTE modem
    * ``device_id`` from IMSI number

 #.
-The SUPL client OS integration library then starts the SUPL session by calling the :cpp:func:`supl_client_session` function from the SUPL client library with the ``supl_session_ctx_t`` parameter.
+The SUPL client OS integration library then starts the SUPL session by calling the :c:func:`supl_client_session` function from the SUPL client library with the ``supl_session_ctx_t`` parameter.
-   The application does not return from this function until the SUPL session is finished or the :cpp:func:`supl_client_abort` function is called.
+   The application does not return from this function until the SUPL session is finished or the :c:func:`supl_client_abort` function is called.
 #.
-The :cpp:func:`supl_client_session` function forms the entry point for the SUPL session.
+The :c:func:`supl_client_session` function forms the entry point for the SUPL session.
    There is no specific limit on the number of subsequent SUPL sessions that can be executed from this entry point.
    See the documentation on the `SET-Initiated Non-Roaming Successful Case (Proxy mode)`_ for more information on the SUPL session.
    The callback functions used for data transfer are listed below: